mumba-org/mumba/README.md

 ---

-Im finishing the bundle automation now, and will jump to the last item before a proper launch that is the combine the put the bundle distribution in a more usable state (for now publishing over the torrent DHT (the hardest part) is already working, but theres a need to create a proper manager of the distribution repos, as is my intention that the user will be able to add the distribution channels from the application developers/providers by using the address they
+Im finishing the bundle automation now, and will jump to the last item before a proper launch that is to get the bundle distribution into a more usable state (for now publishing over the torrent DHT (the hardest part) is already working, but theres a need to create a proper manager of the distribution repos, as is my intention that the user will be able to add the distribution channels from the application developers/providers by using the address they